 Director and Senior Executive Compensation

 Non-executive directors receive remuneration consisting of a fixed annual retainer fee of P1,000,000 and a fixed per diem of P200,000 for each regular Board meeting attended.
-There were a total of five regular Board meetings in 2012.
+There were a total of seven regular Board meetings in 2013.
 In addition, non-executive directors are also entitled to a per diem of P100,000 per Board Committee meeting attended.

 The remuneration of non-executive directors was approved and ratified during the 2012 Annual Stockholders’ Meeting.
 The total compensation paid to the CEO and key officers of management is disclosed in the Definitive Information Statement sent to all shareholders.
 The total annual compensation reported includes the basic salary and other variable pay, such as performance-based cash bonuses and the exercise of previously granted Employee Stock Option Plans or the current ESOWN, if any.